Murray, Utah: Hydrology

 The Jordan River is the largest water feature within Murray.
 It traverses the western edge of Murray, where it eventually reaches the Great Salt Lake.
 Murray administers a trail and green area that borders the river through the whole city.
 Big Cottonwood and Little Cottonwood Creeks join the Jordan River within Murray boundaries, following routes between properties, along streets, and through parks and open spaces.
 Significant wetlands adjoin the river and these two creeks.

 Murray contains only small lakes.
 Willow Pond and Turner Pond are the largest natural lakes within the city limits.
 Willow Pond is the only lake that permits public access, and is stocked with fish.
 Several man-made lakes have been created in the Lynn Pett Murray Parkway and Mick Riley Golf Courses.
 Other lakes are small and are contained within Murray's wetland areas.

 Climate

 Murray has a Mediterranean climate (Köppen Csa).

 Education

 Primary and secondary schools

 The Murray City School District was created on January 1, 1906.
-It has ten schools: seven elementaries, two middle schools, (Riverview and Hillcrest), and one senior high school (Murray).
+It has ten schools: seven elementary, two middle schools, (Riverview and Hillcrest), and one senior high school (Murray).
 An alternative high school, (Creekside) was closed in 2006.
 Murray High School is a 4-A school in Utah's 5 Division high school sports leagues (1A being the smallest; 5A the largest).
 It was used in the High School Musical movie series for the Walt Disney Company.

+The Granite School District operates Cottonwood High School and Woodstock Elementary School within the Murray boundaries.